Redocly/redocly-cli/docs/guides/hide-specification-extensions.md

 ## Step 4: Output internal and external APIs

-In this step, you'll produce the two API snapshots from the single source of truth.
+In this step, two API snapshots are produced from the single source of truth.
 To do this, you can use the [`bundle` command](../commands/bundle.md) on your machine.

 1. Bundle the `external@latest` API.